callmeyaz/mutation-tracker/README.md

 # Why Mutation Tracker?

-By associating and managing metadata in a mirro object to properties of JSON objects we can:
+By associating and managing metadata in a mirror object to properties of JSON objects we can:

 * Track changes to a JSON objects, by registering the changes to properties
 * Track how many times some properties are mutated and maintain statistics for those properties in the JSON object